For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 What You Will Learn

-- conducting therapy in the areas of receptive and/or expressive language, articulation, fluency, augmentative/alternative communication (AAC), and oral motor skills
+- conduct therapy in the areas of receptive and/or expressive language, articulation, fluency, augmentative/alternative communication (AAC), and oral motor skills

 Speech language pathology assistants have a clearly delineated scope of responsibilities, which is much narrower than that of a certified professional.
 They may provide therapy under a written protocol and direct supervision of a licensed speech language pathologist.
 Assistants may perform hearing and speech-language screenings.
 They may not make independent clinical decisions, conduct evaluations, make admission or discharge recommendations, counsel patients, or prepare formal documentation.
 The Central Piedmont Speech Language Pathology Assistant program is offered in collaboration with Caldwell Community College and Technical Institute.
 The program includes classroom instruction, clinical experience (fieldwork), and hands-on laboratory experience.